Clay v. United States: Background

 In 1964, Ali failed the U.S. Armed Forces qualifying test because his writing and spelling skills were sub-standard.
 With the escalation of the Vietnam War, the test standards were lowered in November 1965 and Ali was reclassified as 1-A in February 1966, which meant he was now eligible for the draft and induction into the U.S. Army.
 When notified of this status, he declared that he would refuse to serve in the U.S. Army and publicly considered himself a conscientious objector.
 Ali stated that "War is against the teachings of the Holy Qur'an.
 I'm not trying to dodge the draft.
-We are not supposed to take part in no wars unless declared by Allah or The Messenger."
+We are not supposed to take part in no wars unless declared by Allah or The Messenger [Elijah Muhammad]."
 He also said "We are not to be the aggressor but we will defend ourselves if attacked."
 Ali also famously said in 1966: "I ain't got no quarrel with them Viet Cong." and "Why should they ask me to put on a uniform and go ten thousand miles from home and drop bombs and bullets on brown people in Vietnam while so-called Negro people in Louisville are treated like dogs and denied simple human rights?"

 Ali appealed his local (Louisville, Kentucky) draft board's rejection of his application for conscientious objector classification.
 The Justice Department, in response to the State Appeal Board's referral for an advisory recommendation, concluded, contrary to a hearing officer's recommendation, that Ali's claim should be denied, and that Ali did not meet any of the three basic tests for conscientious objector status.
 The Appeal Board then denied Ali's claim, but without stating its reasons.